 This week’s small business spotlight brings us full circle in a few ways.
-Our own co-founder, Mike Samson, was once a Producer and Production Manager in the film and television industry.
+Arizona is great for video production and our own co-founder, Mike Samson, was once a Producer and Production Manager in the film industry in Arizona.
 Many of his frustrations with trying to outsource video work are some of the reasons crowdSPRING was created.

 So today we’re bringing you Cameo Content.
 Founder Sean Barney worked as part of the production team for both a documentary and independent feature.
 He then went on to begin producing spec commercials for directors looking to submit their work into crowdsourcing contests (sound familiar?).
 After a steady stream of success and awards, including MoFilm Grand Prix at the Cannes Lions Advertising Festival, Sean formalized his company.
 Though they work primarily with advertisers now, Cameo Content is currently developing two feature films, a short film and a short documentary.

 Sean took some time to share more about his company: